stefan931025-sys/Institutional-execution-gateway/README.md

 ## Overview

 This repository provides a lightweight, low-latency asynchronous execution and risk-hedging framework designed specifically for power and spot trading desks.
-It addresses critical market friction points—such as systemic shocks caused by sudden interconnector trips (e.g., 1GW supply swings) and the manual re-pricing delays that result in undefined leg-risk slippage.
+It addresses critical market friction points—such as systemic shocks caused by sudden interconnector trips (e.g., IGA supply swings) and the manual re-pricing delays that result in undefined leg-risk slippage.

 ## Core Architecture